Content delivery networks are used for over 44% of the top million websites, including high-traffic websites like ours.

 What Is The Difference Between A CDN And A Web Server?

-The difference between a CDN and a web server is that while a web server delivers website content to a single user at a time, a CDN distributes website content to multiple users simultaneously from multiple servers worldwide.
+The difference between a CDN and a web server is that while a web server delivers website content to a single user at a time, a CDN distributes the content to multiple users simultaneously from multiple servers worldwide.

 A content delivery network is a system of servers.
 These interconnected servers cache (temporarily store) and deliver content.